 757 Fulton Street

 Billed as NYC's first "eco-eatery," this popular family spot in Fort Greene serves Mexican and Cuban cuisine with a large backyard gathering space for artists, kids, and families.
 The environmentally friendly elements include solar panels, recycled building materials, compostable utensils and plates, and rainwater collection systems.
 Service is fast and friendly, and the menu offers a selection of sandwiches, tacos, burritos, and combination plates at reasonable prices.
 The grilled Mexican corn is a family favorite.
-During warmer months, Habana Outpost shows movies in its backyard and has a variety of activities for kids, including a Batman car that costs a quarter to ride!
+During warmer months, Habana Outpost shows movies in its backyard and has a variety of activities for kids, including creative workshops and Tuesday morning craft time.
 Check its calendar for a full listing.
 It's a great space for play dates, birthday parties, and other family meals.
-Note: The restaurant is open seasonally only.

 Tucked away in Gowanus, Lavender Lake has a great backyard to enjoy when it's sunny out.